 We humans have always been fascinated by new bright and shiny things.
 Who wants old technology or an old way of working, when we can have new ones?
 Not many people.
 That new technologies, most of the times, are better than old ones are obvious.
 But where is the proof that the new way of working is better than the old one?
 In fact, it can take many years in organisations, until we see any result of the new way of working, not to mention that we have organisations in many different domains and contexts.
 And when we talk about proof, let us be scientific which is context independent, and not try to show any evidence by measuring, which is 100% context dependent.
 And don’t forget the Hawthorne effect, stating that any change will always be perceived as positive.
 To copy is to invite disaster, Deming’s well-known quote, is still valid (even though it is old).
 So, let us be critical here, about that new way of workings, without scientific proof, should be regarded as better than old ones, with some reflecting questions.
+A reminder is that new technology always needs to fulfil the science, otherwise it is not new technology per se.
+Another reminder is that this science that new technology needs to fulfil, is old, it is not new science.
+This means the same for methods and frameworks, they still need to fulfil the current, and old, fundamental science.

 Let us now dig deeper into the questions above, and take them on one by one.